-Residents of Hamilton County wanting to burn brush and vegetation from their yard for disposal purposes will need to obtain a burn permit from the Air Pollution Control Bureau prior to April 30, 2017.
+Residents of Hamilton County wanting to burn brush and vegetation from their yard for disposal purposes will need to obtain a burn permit from the Air Pollution Control Bureau prior to April 30, 2018.
+Residents burning within the city limits of Chattanooga, Collegedale, East Ridge, Red Bank and Ridgeside will need to apply no later than Thursday, April 26, 2018 at noon.
 The permit allows residents to burn on approved days during specified hours.
 All permits expire April 30, 2017.

 To obtain a permit application, residents may: